 Mining scams work in much the same way as guru scams in that the perpetrators usually claim to have discovered some huge deposits of a precious metal such as gold.
-Investors who buy stocks in these scams typically end up losing their entire investors.
+Investors who buy stocks in these scams typically end up losing their money.

 Do not invest in such companies.

-They usually end up selling shares of cheap foreign companies to unsuspecting US investors, then pocketing the difference and leaving investors holding low priced illiquid shares.
+They usually end up selling shares of cheap foreign companies to unsuspecting US investors and then pocketing the difference, leaving investors holding low-priced illiquid shares.